 Fellow: Mingeum Jeong

-Project leader: PD Dr. rer. nat.
+Project leader: Prof. Dr. rer. nat.
 Beate Niesler

 Genetics of Neurogastroenterologic Disorders, Department of Human Molecular Genetics, Institute of Human Genetics, Medical Faculty Heidelberg, Heidelberg University